TuanNguyenSKKU/coarse-aggregate/README.md

   - Chessboard images: the left and right images of the A3 size chessboard for the calibration & rectification process.
   - Sample 1-5: the original images of the experimental sample captured from Raspberry Pi stereo cameras.

-This manuscript has been submitted.
+## This manuscript has been submitted to a peer-reviewed journal.